Posts Tagged ‘encryption’

 Sharing Sensitive Documents With a Third Party

-You have a document, video or audio file with sensitive information on it and you need to send a copy to a third party.
-What options should you consider?
+You have a document, video, or audio file with sensitive information and need to send it to someone else.
+What’s the safest option?

-Three options come to mind: email, Dropbox or flash drive.
+Three common choices come to mind: email, Dropbox, or a USB flash drive.

 Continue Reading